 Powder preparation: Did you sift the matcha or break down the clumps?
 Clumps forming can be avoided if the matcha powder is sifted or if the clumps are simply being broken down with the bamboo whisk.
 In general, grinding matcha in stone mills ensures the proper molecular texture which not only impacts how the matcha tastes but also how it mixes with water.
-At Matcha Moments we only use high-quality organic leaves that are gently and slowly stone ground (45 min for 30g) to make sure the leaves will not be scorched and mix well with water.
+At Matcha Moments we only use high-quality freshest leaves that are gently and slowly stone ground (45 min for 30g) to make sure the leaves will not be scorched and mix well with water.

 With these tips, you are ready to improve your matcha making skills!
 Try to implement some of them and let us know how it went.
 If you are new to matcha or trying to prepare the perfect cup of green, frothy goodness (=matcha) – consider gifting yourself our Matcha Moments Starter Set.
 It contains everything you need to fully enjoy your daily ritual:

 - 30g ceremonial grade (the highest grade) authentic matcha from Japan

 - 1g measurement spoon

 - Bamboo whisk (called ‘Chasen’ in Japanese)

 - Modern double-wall glass bowl with enough space to whisk

 - Comes in a practical travel case

 Enjoy your Matcha Moment and share it with us on Instagram or Facebook with the hashtag #mymatchamoment.
 We choose our favorite matcha post from customers and followers weekly and publish it on our account.